Chuck Crisafulli: Biography

-Crisafulli was born in Freeport, New York on December 9, 1961.
-In a podcast interview with Reduced Shakespeare, Chuck revealed that his musical introduction came with playing tambourine in the fourth grade's school band performance of 'Do You Know the Way to San Jose'.
+Crisafulli was born in Freeport, New York, on December 9, 1961.
+In a podcast interview with Reduced Shakespeare, Crisafulli stated that his musical introduction came with playing tambourine in the fourth grade's school band performance of "Do You Know the Way to San Jose".
 He attended Baldwin Senior High School before studying at Northwestern University and majoring in English.
-From Evanston, he moved to New York City.
-Here, he worked as an English teacher at Bishop Ford High School.
+From Evanston, he moved to New York City where he worked as an English teacher at Bishop Ford High School.

 In the late 1980s, Crisafulli moved to Los Angeles.
-When he first arrived, Chuck found himself working with makeup master, Rick Baker.\ For a number of years, he made a living on film sets, primarily in the realm of practical effects and puppeteering.
+When he first arrived, Crisafulli worked with makeup artist Rick Baker.
+For a number of years, he made a living on film sets, primarily in the realm of practical effects and puppeteering.
 Some of the movies he worked on include Batman Returns, The Blob (1988 film) and Gremlins 2: The New Batch.